 Historically, we have entered into property specific mortgage loans to finance the acquisition of certain properties, or refinance certain properties off of the Wells Fargo Line of Credit to increase available borrowing capacity under the Wells Fargo Line of Credit to fund future property acquisitions.
-The following table presents a summary of the property specific mortgage loans in place as of December 31, 2023.
+The following table presents a summary of the property specific mortgage loans in place as of December 31, 2024.
 Each of the below mortgage loans has a fixed interest rate for the entire term of the mortgage loan.
-In addition, each mortgage loan contains provisions allowing for (a) a one-time transfer of the loan to an unaffiliated borrower at the sole discretion of the lender and upon payment of applicable fees, and (b) full prepayment of the mortgage loan within allowable windows subject to payment of applicable penalties, if any.
+In addition, each mortgage loan contains provisions allowing for (a) a one-time transfer of the loan to an unaffiliated borrower at the sole discretion of the lender and upon payment of applicable fees, and (b) full prepayment of the mortgage loan within allowable windows subject to payment of applicable penalties, if

-December 31, 2023 Lender Encumbered Property Outstanding Balance Interest Rate Maturity Date State Farm Life Insurance Company Elston Plaza 16,816,027 3.89 July 1, 2026 Massachusetts Mutual Life Insurance Company The Glenn 66,000,000 3.02 December 1, 2028 Transamerica Life Insurance Company Wallingford Plaza 6,611,800 4.56 January 1, 2029 Nationwide Life Insurance Company Providence Square 29,700,000 3.67 October 5, 2029 JPMorgan Chase Bank Seattle East Industrial 45,140,000 3.87 January 1, 2030 Nationwide Life Insurance Company The Flats at Carrs Hill 25,500,000 5.51 July 1, 2030 189,768,000
+Lender Encumbered Property C Outstanding Balance Interest Rate Maturity Date State Farm Life Insurance Company Elston Plaza \$ 16,468,035 3.89 July 1, 2026 Massachusetts Mutual Life Insurance Company The Glenn 66,000,000 3.02 December 1, 2028 Transamerica Life Insurance Company Wallingford Plaza 6,485,119 4.56 January 1, 2029 Nationwide Life Insurance Company Providence Square 29,700,000 3.67 October 5, 2029 JPMorgan Chase Bank Seattle East Industrial 45,140,000 3.87 January 1, 2030 Nationwide Life Insurance Company The Flats at Carrs Hill 25,500,000 5.51 July 1, 2030 \$ 189,293,154